tesonet/frontend-party/README.md

 ### Could you fill in PR description or Readme with your thoughts on the task:

-* What and how everything is done? webpack - module bundler redux - state container styling – bootstrap 4, sass react-router-dom - navigation images - Gimp/squoosh
+* What and how everything is done? webpack - module bundler;
+redux - state container;
+styling – bootstrap 4, sass;
+react-router-dom - navigation;
+images - Gimp/squoosh;
-axios - http calls
+axios - http calls;
-localStorage - save token and other data react bootstrap 4 components – reactstrap service worker - offline functionality/caching
+localStorage - save token and other data;
+react bootstrap 4 components – reactstrap;
+service worker - offline functionality/caching;

 * What you would do maybe differently or what were the challenges?
 Everything was a big challenge, because React/Redux/Jest was very new for me.